How to Be Prepared for Natural Disaster with Our Vacation Rental Software Part 2

 If a mass evacuation order is issued or a door-to-door search needs to be conducted by emergency personnel, you may be able to give them valuable information.

-At last year's VRMIntel show in Gatlinburg, TN, the Gatlinburg Fire Department and other city officials spoke about the 2016 fires that devastated their mountain oasis.
+In 2017 at the VRMIntel show in Gatlinburg, TN, the Gatlinburg Fire Department and other city officials spoke about the 2016 fires that devastated their mountain oasis.
 They expressed that some of the vacation rental management companies in the area had been able to provide a list of visitors/guests who were not accounted for.
 Officials said that having a property list, from the area property managers, to reference in their door-to-door searches proved extremely valuable and saved many hours of manpower.

 Here is how you could help: